WebOS

 webOS, also known as LG webOS, is a Linux kernel-based multitasking operating system for smart devices, such as smart TVs, that has also been used as a mobile operating system.
-Initially developed by Palm, Inc. (which was acquired by Hewlett-Packard), HP made the platform open source, at which point it became Open webOS.
+It was initially developed by Palm, Inc. for its Smartphones.
+After Palm was acquired by Hewlett-Packard, HP made the platform open source, at which point it became Open webOS.

-The operating system was later sold to LG Electronics, and was made primarily a smart TV operating system for LG televisions as a successor to NetCast.
+LG Electronics later acquired the operating system from HP, and subsequent releases targeted LG televisions, succeeding NetCast as LG's primary smart TV platform.
 In January 2014, Qualcomm announced that it had acquired technology patents from HP, which included all the webOS and Palm patents; LG licenses them to use in their devices.

 Various versions of webOS have been featured on several devices since launching in 2009, including Pre, Pixi, and Veer smartphones, TouchPad tablet, LG's smart TVs since 2014, LG's smart refrigerators and smart projectors since 2017.

 History

 2009–2010: Launch by Palm

 Palm launched webOS, then called Palm webOS, in January 2009 as the successor to Palm OS.
+At its January 2009 announcement, webOS was presented as a new platform for the Palm Pre, with features including Palm Synergy, application “cards” and global search.
 The first webOS device was the original Palm Pre, released by Sprint in June 2009.
+Early reviews of the Palm Pre in June 2009 highlighted webOS features such as multitasking, instant notifications, universal search and Synergy as defining parts of the device experience.
 The Palm Pixi followed.